davidmintz/court-interpreters-office/docs/documentation/event-listeners-and-logging.md

 server, or else we throw an Exception.

 The database log writer is [<span class="text-monospace text-nowrap">module/Admin/src/Service/Log/Writer.php</span>]({{site.data.vars.github}}/module/Admin/src/Service/Log/Writer.php).
-It bypasses Doctrine to execute database inserts as quickly and simply as possible, using the same PDO object wrapped by Doctrine.
-The table it writes to
+It bypasses Doctrine to execute database inserts as quickly and simply as possible, using the same PDO object wrapped by Doctrine, and it writes to the <span class="text-monospace">app_event_log</span> table.
-<span class="text-monospace">app_event_log</span>.